Schepp/CSS-Filters-Polyfill/README.md

 },100);
 ```

 _Note: This again does not work for IE 6 & 7.
-They just ignore any programmatic assigment._
+They just ignore any programmatic assignment._

 ###Examples and Howtos###